Purdue-CS193/homework-0-Boiler-Monkey/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Misha's First CS193 Homework

+# My favorite things about this class
+- The 20 minute walk to class from my dorm
+- The amazing 7 pm time
+- The jokes
+- So much more

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for